504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 When the Plan Is Not Followed

 A 504 plan is a legal document.
-When it is not implemented, the school is violating the student's civil rights under Section 504 of the Rehabilitation Act.
+When it is not implemented, the school is violating the learner's civil rights under Section 504 of the Rehabilitation Act.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 What teachers should do: